Finslerian wormhole solution in the framework of modified gravity: Preliminaries and Notations of Finsler Geometry

 The term $A_{\mu\nu\upsilon}=g_{\mu\alpha} A^\alpha_{\nu\upsilon}$ in the above equation, which represents the Cartan connection, is defined as,

-for all indices $\mu,\nu$ and $\upsilon $, we obtain $A_{\mu\nu\upsilon}=0$, to the Finslerian wormhole structure Eq. (\ref{Eq.27}).
-From this, we obtain that the Cartan connections for the Finslerian wormhole space-time are vanish.
-As a result, we can calculate the Chern connection coefficients using Eq. (\ref{Eq.43}).
+for all indices $\mu,\nu$ and $\upsilon $, we obtain $A_{\mu\nu\upsilon}=0$, to the Finslerian wormhole structure equation (\ref{eq.27}).
+From this, we obtain that the Cartan connections for the Finslerian wormhole space-time vanish.
+As a result, we can calculate the Chern connection coefficients using equation (\ref{eq.43}).
 So we have,

 Now we define the derivative $\frac{\delta}{\delta x^\mu}$ as,

 We can determine the covariant derivative of $G^\mu_\nu$ by the following equation